aviaryan/series-renamer/README.md

 ```
 * Give the series name.
 Make sure you write the name as precisely as possible.
 * The script will connect to TVDB and then scan the filenames.
 After that it will give you suggestions on the season numbers/episode numbers of files.
 * Choose the appropriate option and move forward.
+Use option 'a' (automatic) if possible.
 * In the end the script will create a log (series-renamer-log.html) in the root of the folder that was currently examined.
 * Confirm with (y) and all episodes in the folder will be renamed.